vic-ma/howtodismantle.github.io/_posts/2025-10-18-Hub-Flows-V-Condense,-Archive-Optimize-Use-Hub-Flows-to-Pre-Aggregate-and-Archive-High-Volume-Transaction-Data.md

 {% endhighlight %}

 ![image](/assets/2025-10-18/024.png)

+For selecting the data to be aggregated we use the options to access the Hub Flows list through SQL.
+Below you see the SQL statement.
+So we do the actual aggregation already in the SQL statement.
+And we only select data before the current day to make sure, we don't write any aggregation before the day is over.
+And of cours we only aggregate the days which are not yet written to the "TemperatureDaily" table.
+The term "left(TS, 10)" is used to turn the time stamp into a day value without the time information.

+### Create the function that writes the aggregate data

 The next thing we need is a function that does the actual data transfer.
 We just loop over the data that is coming from the source and store each line in the new "TemperatureDaily" table.
 Usually it's just one line per day.
 But if the function is accidently not executed one day for whatever reasons, the next day the missing rows are also handled correctly.